Food safety

 Dealing with the entire food chain comes with risks and potential safety issues.
 Learn how every food business can preserve safety by ensuring compliance through the following topics:

-What is Food Safety Management System?
+What is a Food Safety Management System?

-Food Safety Management System (FSMS) is a comprehensive and systematic program used in the food industry for managing food safety hazards.
+A Food Safety Management System (FSMS) is a comprehensive and systematic program used in the food industry for managing food safety hazards.

 An FSMS is a legal requirement for almost all food businesses, as food safety is a key concern in the food industry.
 A compliant FSMS covers monitoring receiving processes up until the distribution of finished products.